thebluewolf4747/cis1702-cw2-stack-underflow/README.md

-# Stack Underflow - CIS1702 Group Project
+# Stack Underflow - CryptoRate Analyser

+## Introduction
-API Data Analyser and Reporter
+API Data Analyser using the Alpha Vantage currency rates API to deliver real-time exchange rates for digital and physical currencies.